#WEUNITUS

 First Year / Second Semester 8SECS-S/03ita

-Second Year / Second Semester 8SECS-P/09ita
+Second Year / First Semester 4ING-INF/05ita

 120409 - DIGITAL SKILLS LAB: DATA ANALYTICS WITH R